Jimmy Butler NBA Playoffs Player Props: Heat vs. Celtics

-Jimmy Butler will hope to make a difference for the Miami Heat at 8:30 PM on Wednesday against the Boston Celtics in the 2023 NBA Playoffs.
+The Miami Heat, Jimmy Butler included, hit the court versus the Boston Celtics at 8:30 PM ET on Friday in the 2023 NBA Playoffs.

-Below, we break down Butler's stats and trends to help you pick out the top prop bets.
+Below we will dive into Butler's stats and trends, helping you make good selections on prop bets.

 Jimmy Butler Prop Bets vs. the Celtics